Antiques & The Role of Women in History

 photo of cluttered antique shop

-Whether it’s the tools women used in their daily lives or the decorative special objects that symbolized societal expectations, antiques can tell us a lot about women’s positions in the home, workplace and society.
+The “shit” that clutters the typical antiques shop is often a snapshot of the roles women played throughout history.
+Whether it’s the tools they used in their daily lives or the WTF objects that symbolized societal expectations, antiques tell us a lot about women’s positions in the home, workplace and society.

 From Victorian-era needlework samplers to a pioneer’s cast-iron cookware, these objects give us a peek into how women lived, what was expected of them and how they shaped their own worlds, despite the limitations they faced.